DoshikKing/mrzbn_tlg_bot/README.md

-# Telegram bot for Marzban VPN managment!
+# Telegram bot for Marzban VPN management!

 # INFO
 Lets you manage your Marzban instance using Telegram bot